Generic Name and Formulations:

 Adults and Children:

-<1yr: not recommended. ≥1yr: 1 drop in affected eye(s) twice daily (8–12hrs apart) for 2 days then once daily for the next 5 days.
+<1yr: not established. ≥1yr: 1 drop in affected eye(s) twice daily (8–12hrs apart) for 2 days then once daily for the next 5 days.

-Eye irritation, superinfection; rare: contact dermatitis, corneal erosion, dysgeusia, dry eye, punctate keratitis, others.
+Eye irritation; blurred vision, burning/pain, contact dermatitis, corneal erosion, dry eye, itching, ocular discharge.

 Psychiatry Advisor Articles